sonjiku/pythia/readme.md

 - You find it faster, simpler or easier to run a command than to use an online tool.
 - What you want doesn't exist.
 (Yet?)
 - Cause I made this for you.
 (And me.)

+> I run the example command and I didn't get the result stated.

+That's good.